 What Is Electrical Power?

-Electric power is the rate, per unit time, at which electrical energy is transferred by an electric circuit.
+Electric power is the rate per unit of time at which an electric circuit transfers electrical energy.
 The SI unit of power is the watt, which means one joule per second.

 But audio signals, as we’ve discussed, are not only 1 kHz sine waves.
-Low frequencies require a bit more energy and so headphones will generally require more energy than the sensitivity rating may suggest in the low-end.
+Low frequencies require a bit more energy, so headphones will generally require more energy than the sensitivity rating may suggest in the low-end.

-Headphone jacks typically provide between 10 and 20 mW of output power and, of course, this power can be lowered with volume control.
-Most dedicated headphone amplifiers can provide power between 10 mW and 2 W depending on the specific headphone being used and the design of the amplifier.
+Headphone jacks typically provide between 10 and 20 mW of output power, and, of course, this power can be lowered with volume control.
+Most dedicated headphone amplifiers can provide power between 10 mW and 2 W depending on the specific headphone being used and the amplifier’s design.

 In general, headphones with higher impedance ratings will require greater amounts of power to produce equal sound pressure levels.
-However, as we’ll see in the section on the Relationship Between Headphone Impedance And Sensitivity, headphone design overcome this direct association.
+However, as we’ll see in the Relationship Between Headphone Impedance And Sensitivity section, headphone design overcomes this direct association.